PSOC™ Control C3 application

 Devices are shipped with a default policy, so you can develop and debug your application repeatedly without any knowledge about security or code signing.
 This is also referred to as Development LCS.
 In order to create a valid hex file for programming and debugging in this state, we must configure the application

-- Create a postbuild.bat file in the root directory of the project.
-The primary purpose of this is to shift the application image from the C-Bus region to the S-Bus region.
+The primary purpose of this is to provide a LOAD command needed for programming.
+The 0x20000000 part shifts the application image from the C-Bus region to the S-Bus region.
 This is done because the ARM compiler attempts to copy the Load Region to the Execution Region, which is read-only.
-The bat file contains three separate lines, for example:

 -

-Switch to the Utilities tab, select the project.ini file in the Init File field:
+Open the Options dialog to the Utilities tab, deselect the Update Target before Debugging check box, and select the program.ini file in the Init File field:

 -